 What is Pigmentary Glaucoma?

-Pigmentary glaucoma is relatively common secondary glaucoma in the young adult and appears to be exclusively an ocular disorder.
-This disease is relevant because of the potentially severe consequences in young people.
+Pigmentary glaucoma is a relatively common secondary glaucoma in young adults and appears to be exclusively an ocular disorder.
+This disease is relevant because of the potentially severe consequences for young people.
 Pigmentary glaucoma occurs primarily in young myopic (nearsighted) adults and is more common in males, usually manifesting between the ages of 20 and 40 years.
 Melanin pigment granules from the iris circulate freely in the aqueous humor, become deposited or entrapped in the surrounding tissues of the cornea, iris, lens, and particularly within the trabecular meshwork.
 This leads to obstruction of the meshwork, elevation of intraocular pressure, and glaucoma.
-This condition may manifest with intermittent visual blurring or dull ocular pain, but like other glaucomas may go unnoticed until severe visual loss occurs.
-Vigorous physical activity or pupillary dilation may induce a shower of pigment granules to be released from the iris in these patients, resulting in a transient, acute rise in eye pressure, corneal edema, blurred vision and ocular pain.
-Treatment of pigmentary glaucoma is similar to that for primary open angle glaucoma.
+This condition may manifest with intermittent visual blurring or dull ocular pain, but like other glaucomas may go unnoticed until a severe visual loss occurs.
+Vigorous physical activity or pupillary dilation may induce a shower of pigment granules to be released from the iris in these patients, resulting in a transient, acute rise in eye pressure, corneal edema, blurred vision, and ocular pain.
+Treatment of pigmentary glaucoma is similar to that for primary open-angle glaucoma.

 What is Neovascular Glaucoma?